multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 Task name: `moeUpdateXcodeSettings`

-This task adjusts Xcode project settings for the current Moe version.
-This should be ran after you change the Moe version in Gradle.
-Use `-Pmoe.forced.update` to force updating of Xcode project even if it is already determinable as up to date.
+This task adjusts Xcode project settings for the current Moe configuration/version.
+This should be ran after you change the Moe plugin settings, or update Moe plugin version in Gradle.